 This principle deals directly with the very difficult problem of capital acquisition by cooperatives in amounts large enough to compete effectively with vast global industries.
 Throughout this history, cooperatives have been built on the premise that capital is a servant of the enterprise, rather than the master.
 Cooperative activities are organized to meet member needs, not to accumulate capital in the hands of investors.
 In the past, the principle of capital as servant led to a belief that resources generated by profitable cooperative enterprises should be returned to labor, rather than concentrated in the hands of owners of capital, by strictly limiting returns to invested funds.

 In the thirty years since the passage of the 1966 Cooperative Principles, numerous third world countries used cooperatives as an intentional part of their social and economic development strategies.
 Where there are many instances of successful development through cooperatives, the overall record is mixed at best.
-Even though the intent was to develop self-reliant member controlled enterprises, government initiation and support was necessary to begin the cooperative ventures.
+Even though the intent was to develop self-reliant member-controlled enterprises, government initiation and support was necessary to begin the cooperative ventures.
 Unfortunately, many of the governments, especially in centrally planned economies, were unable to withdraw from the cooperatives.
-Instead, cooperatives, closely controlled by government functionaries, became inefficient, bureaucratic and poorly managed, a haven for government bureaucrats.
+Instead, cooperatives, closely controlled by government functionaries, became inefficient, bureaucratic and poorly managed.
 Independence and autonomy was never realized.

 The new autonomy and independence principle emphasizes that cooperatives must be free of intervention from governments or other sources so that ultimately the members are able to control their own destiny.